LMHC & RYT200

 Reducing intensity and frequency of symptoms

 Developing healthy coping skills

 Yoga is proven to promote a number of mental health benefits, including:

 Get In Touch

-Want to stay updated about future happenings?
+Want to stay updated about services and future events?
 Consider joining the e-mail list!